TDHster/mailconveter-api/README.md

 # Project Description: API Server and Test Form for File Conversion

 This project serves as an API server and includes a test form designed for file conversion.
 The server receives files through the HTTP POST method, utilizes a converter (via Wine), and responds with the converted file.
-The accompanying test form facilitates comprehensive testing of the entire cycle, resembling the functionality of Swagger but implemented using FastAPI.
+The accompanying test form facilitates comprehensive testing of the entire cycle, resembling the functionality like of Swagger.

 ## Features:
 - **File Conversion:** The API server supports file conversion using a converter integrated with Wine.